 One of the most important functions of the WSO is to link our widespread groups and members into a single cohesive fellowship.
 The WSO stays in close contact with our Groups, Areas, and Regions.
 This contact is maintained through correspondence, our quarterly newsletter, and through the representatives within our service structure.
-WSO offers considerable aid to new groups, existing groups with special problems, institutional groups, groups outside the United States, members who travel extensively, and loners.
-This aid is in the nature of sharing the experience which other groups and members have reported to the WSO, and by putting those who seek aid in touch with other groups or members within our fellowship.
+WSO or a considerable aid to new groups, existing groups with special problems, institutional groups, groups outside the United States, members who travel extensively, and loners.
+This aid is in the nature of sharing the experience which other groups and members have reported to the WSO, and by putting those who seek aid in touch with other groups or nembers within our fellowship.

 Another major function of WSO is the publication and distribution of literature.
 This office publishes yearly a World Directory, quarterly Newletters, all World Service Conference material, and new literature in English and other languages.
 In order to provide these publications, WSO needs financial support.
 WSO is also responsible for the printing, warehousing, and distribution of all existing literature.
 Additionally, a number of kits such as our starter kit are available.
-As a sideline to literature, the WSO also offers reel-to-reel and cassette tape recordings of important N.A. functions, personal "pitches", typical meetings, and discussions on various topics.
+As a sideline to literature, the WSO also offers reel-to-reel and cassette tape recordings of important N.A. functions, personal "pitchetypical meetings, and discussions on various topics.

-Another very important function of our World Service Office is to co-ordinate our World Service Conference.
-WSO is responsible for the planning of the Conference itself, selecting a suitable site, locating lodging, arranging for meals, notifying the representatives, and administrating all the details necessary for the Conference to take place.
+Another very important function of our World Service Office is a co-ordinate our World Service Conference.
+WSO is responsible for the planning of the Conference itself, selecting a suitable site locating the representatives, and administration for meals. notifying the representatives, and administrations.